dougyb83/MTDb-Movie-Television-Database/README.md

 ### Returning Site Users

-- As a returning site user, I would like to easily sign up or log in, so that I can access my library and lists.
+- As a returning site user, I would like to easily sign-up or log-in, so that I can access my library and lists.
 - As a returning site user, I would like to add movies/shows to my lists, so that I can keep track of what to watch or what I have watched.
 - As a returning site user, I would like to view each of my lists individually, so I can choose what to watch.
 - As a returning site user, I would like to add my own rating and review to each item in the library.